How to Organize a BBQ Cook-Off Competition

 3. Assign Volunteers to Their Stations

-On the day of the event, give each volunteer a clear assignment.
+On the day of the event, give each volunteer a clear assignment and make sure they understand who their point of contact will be if they run into issues at any point.
 This helps them know where they’re needed, and it lets you know that everything is being taken care of.
+Give them a copy of your written BBQ cook-off rules, too, just in case.
 Although your volunteers can’t assist with the cooking, it’s a good idea to keep a few of them in close proximity to the competitors in case there’s a problem or someone needs clarification about the rules or timing of the competition.

 When you provide nearby volunteers to the cooking sites, the competitor doesn’t need to leave their station and has someone they can rely on to explain what’s going on.
 You’ll want additional volunteers assigned to: